shsagir/play-area-sync/docs/install-grav.md

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
+You should also have a [PHP development environment](/local-development) running on your local machine.
 You also need a local Grav installation.
 You can either use an existing or a new one.
 This guide explains you how to start from scratch:

 ## Install